julz/docs/docs/getting-started/first-service.md

 For those of you familiar with other **kubernetes** tools, this may seem familiar.
 However, since our "Hello world" Service is being deployed as a Knative Service, it gets some **super powers (scale-to-zero, traffic-splitting) out of the box** :rocket:.

-## Deploying your first Knative Service: "Hello world!"
+## Knative Service: "Hello world!"
 === "kn"

     ``` bash